Alphabet: Early alphabets

 It is unknown whether the earliest alphabets had a defined sequence.
 Some alphabets today, such as the Hanuno'o script, are learned one letter at a time, in no particular order, and are not used for collation where a definite order is required.
 However, a dozen Ugaritic tablets from the 14th century BC preserve the alphabet in two sequences.
-One, the ABCDE order later used in Phoenician, has continued with minor changes in Hebrew, Greek, Armenian, Gothic, Cyrillic, and Latin; the other, HMĦLQ, was used in southern Arabia and is preserved today in Geʽez.
+One, the ABCDE order later used in Phoenician, has continued with minor changes in Hebrew, Greek, Armenian, Gothic, Cyrillic, and Latin; the other, HLĦM, was used in southern Arabia and is preserved today in Geʽez.
 Both orders have therefore been stable for at least 3000 years.

-Runic used an unrelated Futhark sequence, which got simplified later on.
+Elder Fuþark runes had unrelated sequences beginning in "Fuþark", which got simplified later on in Younger Fuþark and expanded in Anglo-Frisian Fuþorc.
 Arabic usually uses its sequence, although Arabic retains the traditional abjadi order, which is used for numbers.

-The Brahmic family of alphabets used in India uses a unique order based on phonology: The letters are arranged according to how and where the sounds get produced in the mouth.
+The Brahmic family of alphabets used in India uses a unique order based on phonology: the letters are arranged according to how and where the sounds are produced in the mouth.
 This organization is present in Southeast Asia, Tibet, Korean hangul, and even Japanese kana, which is not an alphabet.

 Acrophony

 In Phoenician, each letter got associated with a word that begins with that sound.
-This is called acrophony and is continuously used to varying degrees in Samaritan, Aramaic, Syriac, Hebrew, Greek, and Arabic.
+This is called acrophony and is still used to varying degrees in Samaritan, Aramaic, Syriac, Hebrew, Greek, and Arabic.